Blind welfare allowance is a means-tested payment from the HSE to people age 18 and over who are blind or have a visual impairment.

 - get an extra payment from the Department of Social Protection or from another country

 Blind welfare allowance is a means-tested payment.
 We look at payments you and your partner get.
-This helps us work out if we can give you blind welfare allowance.

 - payments you get